TIBCOSoftware/snappydata/docs/quickstart/getting_started_with_docker_image.md

 <a id="getting-started-with-docker-image"></a>
 # Getting Started with Docker Image

-SnappyData comes with a pre-configured Docker image.
-It has binaries for SnappyData, which enables you to try the quick start program and more, with SnappyData.
+TIBCO ComputeDB comes with a pre-configured Docker image.
+It has binaries for TIBCO ComputeDB, which enables you to try the quick start program and more, with TIBCO ComputeDB.

 This section assumes you have already installed and configured Docker properly.
 Refer to [Docker documentation](http://docs.docker.com/installation/) for more details.